The intensification of winter mid-latitude storms in the Southern Hemisphere

+Lastly, previous studies found model biases in the climatological position of the zonal wind\cite{Kidston2010c,Simpson2016} (which still exist, but have been improved, in CMIP6 models\cite{Bracegirdle2020}) and were argued to affect the future meridional structure of the wind (i.e., the shift of the zonal flow).
+Thus, it is conceivable that such biases might also affect the model bias in EKE trends.
+However, third of the CMIP6 models used here show a poleward bias in the jet's latitude, relative to reanalyses, while the other two thirds an equatorward bias (Supplementary Fig.~10; while a larger set of models might result in a larger bias in the jet's position, still models show both poleward and equatorward biases\cite{Bracegirdle2020}).
+Thus, since all models exhibit weaker EKE trends, relative to reanalyses, the different zonal wind positions are likely not the source of the EKE discrepancy; reanalyses and models exhibit different relations between jet latitude and EKE trends.

-In summary, using multiple reanalyses, we find that mid-latitude storms, including their associated poleward energy flux, have substantially intensified over recent decades in response to external forcing.
+\paragraph{Discussion and conclusions}~\\Using multiple reanalyses, we find that mid-latitude storm tracks, including their associated poleward energy flux, have substantially intensified over recent decades in response to external forcing.
 Climate models, on the other hand, are found here to significantly underestimate this intensification, which is only projected to occur in climate models by the late 21st century.
-The inability of climate models to adequately capture the changes in mid-latitude storms questions the skill of climate models to accurately assess the future climate changes in the entire Southern Hemisphere extra-tropics; mid-latitude storms affect the distribution of heat, precipitation and weather events (including extreme events) from low subtropical regions to the high polar regions.
-This highlights the importance of further investigating observation-based data to assess both the impacts of human activity on mid-latitude climate, and the limitations in climate models to form accurate climate-change adaption and mitigation strategies for the Southern Hemisphere mid-latitudes.
+The inability of climate models to adequately capture the storm tracks intensification, which delays the detection of the intensification in models by several decades, questions the skill of climate models to accurately assess the future changes in the Southern Hemisphere extra-tropics; mid-latitude storm tracks affect the distribution of heat, precipitation and weather events (including extreme events) from low subtropical regions to the high polar regions.
+We reveal that the biases in climate models likely arise from biases in the meridional structure of the zonal flow, and not from a misrepresentation of internal variability in climate models nor from the models' inability to simulate the recent cooling in the Southern Ocean.
+Our analysis highlights the importance of further investigating observation-based data to assess both the impacts of human activity on mid-latitude climate, and the limitations in climate models (especially the biased zonal wind changes) to form accurate climate-change adaption and mitigation strategies for the Southern Hemisphere mid-latitudes.

 {}